Accelerator to Composable Storefront: A Practical Migration Guide

 How do I handle SEO during migration?

 Maintain URL structures or set up 301 redirects.
 Configure SSR from the start.
-Monitor Google Search Console closely.
+Monitor Google Search Console closely during the transition.

 What happens to my SmartEdit content?

 CMS content persists in the backend.
 You remap component types to Angular components.
-Content itself doesn’t need recreation.
+The content itself doesn’t need recreation.

 Should I upgrade Commerce Cloud and migrate the storefront at the same time?

 Ideally no. Upgrade the backend first, validate stability, then migrate the storefront.
-Doing both doubles the risk.
+Doing both at once doubles the risk and makes it nearly impossible to figure out what broke when something goes wrong.

 Solutions for E-Commerce